Dana Altman

-Dana Dean Altman (born June 16, 1958) is an American college basketball coach of the Oregon Ducks men's team.
-Previously he was head coach at Creighton, Kansas State and Marshall.
-He has been awarded a Coach of the Year Award for each team that he has coached in the NCAA to go with ten conference tournament championships and seven regular season titles while reaching the NCAA tournament sixteen times; he led the Ducks to the Final Four in 2017, which was their first as a program since 1939.
+Dana Dean Altman (born June 16, 1958) is an American college basketball coach, currently the Ducks men's basketball head coach at the University of Oregon.
+He was hired in 2010, after serving as the head coach at Creighton University from 1994 to 2010.
+Altman also led Kansas State University from 1990 to 1994 and started as an NCAA head coach at Marshall University in 1989.
+He has been honored as a conference coach of the year on each team that he has led, won ten conference tournament championships and seven regular season titles.
+Altman has reached the NCAA tournament sixteen times, including leading the Ducks to the Final Four in 2017; their first as a program since 1939.

 College education

 Dana Altman began playing college basketball at Fairbury Junior College (now Southeast Community College) in Fairbury, Nebraska.
 He earned an associate degree in business administration there in 1978.
 He then received his undergraduate degree in the same field at Eastern New Mexico University in 1980.

 Coaching career

 Marshall

 In his first NCAA Division I head coaching position, Altman became the head men's basketball coach at Marshall University in Huntington, West Virginia in 1989.
-Although he only spent one season as the coach of the Thundering Herd, Altman led the Herd to a 15–13 record and to runners-up in the Southern Conference tournament losing to East Tennessee State in the tournament championship game.
-Altman left Marshall after only one season to replace his mentor, Lon Kruger, at Kansas State.
+Although he only spent one season as the coach of the Thundering Herd, Altman led the Herd to a 15–13 record and 2nd place in the Southern Conference regular season.
+Altman left Marshall after one season to replace his mentor, Lon Kruger, at Kansas State.